 In 2020 I made a more conscious effort to expand my knowledge outside of my field of Embedded programming and the C language.
-I also started the website inspirezone.tech which allowed me to practice writing and learn about web related tools and concepts.
+I also started this website inspirezone.tech which allowed me to practice writing and learn about web related tools and concepts.

 To reflect on what I’ve done throughout the year, here are 20 things I learned in 2020.
 This also includes things I improved on or started during the year.
 These are either related to programming directly or are tools, technologies and other miscellaneous things which I felt help me grow myself during 2020.